 Who’s on your ballot?

 We’ve created election pages (below, under “Elections by Locality”) that list who’s on the ballot in each county and city.
-However, these won’t be updated until the Department of Elections sets the ballot for the August primary.
-Once the ballot is set, we’ll be sending questionnaires to the candidates and displaying their answers on those pages.
+We’ve now updated all 133 locality pages for the August 4 primary.
+The Department of Elections will release the full list of who is on the November ballot for local offices later this month, we’ll add those when they become available.

 If you spot any errors or omissions, please let us know at elections@cardinalnews.org.